jaegertracing/jaeger/cmd/tracegen/README.md

 Notice, however, that by default the generator uses the UDP exporter of `jaeger-client-go`, which sends data to `localhost`, i.e. inside the networking namespace of the container itself, which obviously doesn't go anywhere.
-You can use the environment variables supported by [jaeger-client-go][env] to instruct the SDK where to send the data.
+You can use the environment variables supported by [jaeger-client-go][env] to instruct the SDK where to send the data, for example to switch to HTTP by setting `JAEGER_ENDPOINT`.

 See example in the included [docker-compose](./docker-compose.yml) file.